MicrosoftDocs/windows-itpro-docs/windows/manage/disconnect-your-organization-from-microsoft.md

 This section explains the different telemetry levels in Windows 10.
 These levels are available on all desktop and mobile editions of Windows 10, with the exception of the Security level which is limited to Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, and IoT Core.

 -   **Security**.
-Information thatâ€™s required to help keep Windows secure, including info about theConnected User Experience and Telemetry component settings, the Malicious Software Removal Tool, and Windows Defender.
+Information that's required to help keep Windows secure, including info about theConnected User Experience and Telemetry component settings, the Malicious Software Removal Tool, and Windows Defender.
 This level is available only on Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, and IoT Core.

 -   **Basic**.
 Basic device info, including: quality-related info, app compat, and info from the Security level.